|Start||Morden underground station|

 |Travel||The bottom of the Northern Line in zones 3 and 4|

 This walk does a loop around the NT's Morden Hall Park (free entry) with rose garden, waterways, reed beds, and parkland.
-After passing Dean City children's farm, it passes Merton Abbey Mill, a collection of heritage industrial buildings which are now cafes.
+After passing Deen City (children's) Farm (Tue-Sun 10.00-16.30), it passes Merton Abbey Mills, a collection of heritage industrial buildings which are now cafes.

 Morden Hall Park (NT, wikipedia).
 The estate has an interesting history.
 In Henry VIII's time, this area was part of Merton Abbey.
 In the 18th century, the area became an estate with a deer park, a cress farm, and had watermills.
 The last owner of the estate held large film star fairs in the 30's.
 The estate is now owned by the National Trust.
 The Hall is now empty.
-There is a free car park, garden centre, and cafe with fine views of the car park, The cottage is let out as a nursery school.
-There is another cafe in the eco-reovated stables which is usually closed.
+There is a free car park, garden centre, and cafe (09.00-18.00 daily) with fine views of the car park, The cottage is let out as a nursery school.
+There is another cafe in the eco-renovated stables (in summer open to 16.30).

 After the walk, we would love to get your feedback